 I attended the Strike Out Against Racism class and it was incredible.
-So much positive energy radiating from every class participant and instructors.
+So much positive energy radiating from every class participant and instructor.
 This class was a much-needed reminder that we have more similarities than differences and that we should respect everyone regardless of those differences.

 About Tina Strawn

 Tina Strawn is a wife and mother of 3 who has been a fitness professional for over 11 years.
-She teaches multiple group fitness classes including Yoga, Cycle, Strike and Barbell Strength.
+She teaches multiple group fitness classes including Yoga, Cycle, Strike, and Barbell Strength.
 Tina is devoted to the art of Yoga and is currently working towards her 500 hour and her second 200 hour Yoga teaching training certification.
-Tina and her family relocated from Houston, TX to East Cobb, GA two years ago and considers herself a chooser of love, a follower of joy, and a jumper.
+Tina and her family relocated from Houston, TX to East Cobb, GA two years ago, and considers herself a chooser of love, a follower of joy, and a jumper.